capital-G/sc_kernel/README.md

 ## Usage

+Contrary to ScIDE each document will run in its own interpreter and not in a shared one.
+This is the default behavior of Jupyter but maybe this will be changed at a later point.

+Currently it is only possible to use the default config - if you encounter missing classes it is probably caused that they are not available in the default config.

 ### Stop sound

 Currently the `Cmd + .` command is not binded.
 Instead create a new cell with a single dot